The Impostor (1944 American film)

-The Impostor (aka Strange Confession) is a 1944 American drama war film directed by Julien Duvivier and starring Jean Gabin.
+The Impostor (aka Strange Confession) is a 1944 American drama war film directed by Julien Duvivier and starring Jean Gabin, Richard Whorf and Ellen Drew.
+It was produced and distributed by Universal Pictures.
+The film's sets were designed by the art directors Eugène Lourié and John B. Goodman.
+It was one of two films Gabin made in Hollywood where he had travelled following the Fall of France in 1940.

 Plot

 Clement (Gabin), a condemned murderer literally minutes away from the guillotine, is "liberated" when the Nazis bomb hit the French jail that holds him.
 During his escape he steals the uniform and identification papers of a dead French soldier.
 He then hides from the law by joining the Free French Forces in French Equatorial Africa.
 Clement's new identity and purpose in life reform him.
 In the end he sacrifices himself in the service of his country.